House of Words wooden menu frame

 The wheels of society are slow there.
 It took five weeks for some of my postcards to make it to their destinations!

-Section 7 - Gear
+Section 7 - The Necessary Gear

 Mind you, I liked this adapter itself.
 It was just all the infrastructural delivery aparatus that brought me down, man.
 The cords, plugs, sockets, outlets, pins, etc, seemed amateurish.
 But this adapter was a lot better than the first one I bought there, which was twice as heavy as the good one (See "crappy, locally-bought adapter.")
 We were really lucky to find the 2nd one, which I got it at Carrefor super store.